Horticulture (HORT) Courses

 HORT 101 Intro Horticulture in Hawaii (2) Introduction to the cultural practices used in horticulture today with emphasis on growing plants in the Hawaiian environment.
 This course is intended for persons in the community or plant industry who have not had formal training in basic horticulture.
 Agriculture majors should take HORT 262.

-HORT 266 Nursery Management (4) Horticulture and management practices involved in the operation of wholesale nurseries in Hawaiʻi with emphasis on production of tropical foliage plants.
+HORT 266 Nursery Management (4) (other) Horticulture and management practices involved in the operation of wholesale nurseries in Hawaiʻi with emphasis on production of tropical foliage plants.
 Practical laboratories will include propagation, soil media, structures, irrigation, nutrition, environmental control, post-harvest handling, and marketing.
 Excursions to various nurseries.
 Pre: HORT 262 or instructor's consent.

-HORT 450 Adv Plant Tissue Cult (3) (lec., lab) Provides the student with hands-on experience in plant tissue culture techniques.
+HORT 450 Adv Plant Tissue Cult (3) (lecture/lab) Provides the student with hands-on experience in plant tissue culture techniques.
 Evaluative and diagnostic skills will be emphasized.
 Students will design and test techniques most appropriate for tissue culturing plant(s) of interest.
 Limited enrollment.
 Repeatable for a maximum of six credit hours.
 Pre: HORT 303.

 HORT x94 Special Topics in Subject Matter (Arr.)
-(IO) Special topics chosen by the instructor.
+Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.

 - Agribusiness (AGBU) Courses

 - Agricultural Economics (AGEC) Courses